 Agriculture, weaving, and breeding animals are their main activities.
 When they are not harvesting, they are weaving.

-We walked through the local village of Ban Lac where several hundred Black Thai and White Thai.
+We walked through the local village of Ban Lac where several hundred Black Thai and White Thai live together.

 White Thai and Black Thai can be differentiated by the type of clothing worn.
 The White Thai woman wears a colorful horizontal belt and the neckline of her shirt is always round.
 The Black Thai has a colorful vertical decoration with a v-slit at the neckline.
 Both wear a black sarong.
 The Thai men wear blue and gray.